bTayFla/PtTracker/README.md

 Configure your webserver to serve your ProfitTrailer folder as webroot directory locally.<br>
 Access with: http://localhost/PtTracker.html<br>
-If you decide to serve it publicly to view PtTracker remotely, make sure you add an <a href="http://www.htaccesstools.com/htpasswd-generator/">htaccess file</a> for security.

 <h1>Purchasing</h1>
 1. Message me on Discord or Telegram.
 I will reply with the payment address.<br>